5HT2B/heartbeat-unix/README.md

 chmod +X ~/.local/bin/ping.sh
 ```

 Feel free to modify this however you'd like.
+Do note, **you *will* have to update the systemd service files** (or whatever you're using, to point to the different location).

+2. Setup config

 Next, inside `~/.env`, add the following
 ```bash